Sihui/japan_sept_2016/day1.md

 ![](day1/IMG_20160904_224503.jpg)
 They even have series of postcards for trains 😱

-Then we headed to Ikebukuro Station because the [place](https://www.airbnb.com/rooms/4585434) we were staying for the next three nights, booked through Airbnb, was about 15 mins from the station.
+Then we headed to <a name="ikebukuro_station">Ikebukuro Station</a> because the [place](https://www.airbnb.com/rooms/4585434) we were staying for the next three nights, booked through Airbnb, was about 15 mins from the station.

 There was small cheese tart shop with a long line waiting outside at Ikebukuro Station.
 ![](day1/IMG_20160904_233744.jpg)